jfernando-huarezr/jfernando-huarezr/README.md

 ### Hi there 👋, my name is Jose Fernando
-#### I'm an Electronic Engineer transitioning into the world of Software Development!
+#### I'm an Electronic Engineer learning some Software Development

 Welcome to my GitHub space!
-I'm an Electronic Engineer by trade, but at heart, I'm a bit of a code whisperer.
-I've spent some quality time with circuits and solder, but these days, I'm all about slinging code and learning the ins and outs of software development!
+I'm an Electronic Engineer who enjoys somewhat to code.
+I've spent quality time with circuits and solder, and would like to complement it with some ninja coding skills

 ## About Me
-- 🎓 Bachelor's in Electronic Engineering at PUCP
+- 🎓 Bachelor's in Electronic Engineering at PUCP Peru, expert in Electronic Security on Access Control systems and CCTV.
-- 💡 Found my true calling in coding and haven't looked back since.
-- 📚 Currently self-learning and also studying the career of Software Development at ISIL
+- 📚 I enjoy programming so currently self-learning and also studying the career of Software Development at ISIL
-- 🛠️ Tech Interests: Full-Stack Development, Mobile Development
+- 🛠️ Tech Interests: Full-Stack Development, Mobile Development, Access control, CCTV
 - 🌱 Learning: HTML, CSS, Javascript, Java, C#, Kotlin
-- 🔭 I’m currently working on the Odin Project Javascript Path
+- 🔭 I’m currently learning through the Odin Project Javascript Path
-- 🚀 I'm on a mission to blend my hardware know-how with my newfound love for software
+- 🚀 I'm on a mission to blend my hardware know-how with my software learning
 - ⚡ Fun fact: I'm afraid of heights!

 ## Let's Connect!